MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 used for Alt-Svc, but may vary depending on the desired efficiency and agility.
-Some DNS caches incorrectly extend the lifetime of DNS records beyond the stated TTL, so server operators cannot rely on HTTPSSVC records expiring on time.
+Some DNS caches incorrectly extend the lifetime of DNS records beyond the stated TTL, so server operators cannot rely on HTTPS RRs expiring on time.
 Shortening the TTL to compensate for incorrect caching is NOT RECOMMENDED, as this practice impairs the performance of correctly functioning caches and does not guarantee faster expiration from incorrect caches.
 Instead, server operators